mongolab/jake-mocha/README.md

 # jake-mocha

-A utility for defining mocha tasks in your Jakefiles.
+A utility for defining Mocha tasks in your Jakefiles.

 ## Usage